 Saturday overnight: Clearing and drying.
 Lows in the low to mid 60s.
 Patchy fog.
 Wind becoming calm.

-Sunday: Less humid and mostly sunny.
-Highs low to mid 80s.
-Light north breeze.
+Sunday: Mostly sunny and dry.
+Highs in the low to mid 80s.
+Light northwest breeze.

-Saturday: Mostly to partly sunny.
-Chance for a late day shower/storm at this time.
+Saturday: Partly cloudy, isolated shower/storm risk at this time.
 Highs lower 80s.